In today’s episode, we’re going to be talking about how to build your credibility as a business owner and entrepreneur.

 Let me say that again: The number one driver of trust in a relationship is that I can accurately predict how you’re going to behave.

-For so many women in business when they first start out, they price themselves so low that people see their prices and do a double take, like – Is this a trick?
+For so many women in business when they first start out, they price themselves so low that people see their prices and do a double-take… Is this a trick?!!
 There must be something wrong with it.

 But honestly, if I had jumped into it being $5,000 or nothing to work with me when I first started my business, I know that all the mindset stuff and all the money blocks that would have come up would have been very difficult for me to overcome.

 I also know that that predictability of income for me would have been so low that I wouldn’t have been able to make some of the moves that I did in my business.

 The higher you go with your prices when you’re first starting out, the less people you’re working with.